jianliu10/jianliu.github.io/_posts/2019-02-20-DI-enhancements.md

    For example, in the current promotion data integration system, it generates promotion data not only by monthly promotion turn, also by weekly, and by daily.
 The reason of generating weekly and daily promotion data is to provide a sales revenue weekly and daily drilldown view for report and BI analysis.
 In each monthly promotion turn, there are avg 170k promotion items records, avg 467k promotion locations records.
 By multiplying by 4, there are 680k and 1,840k weekly records per month.
 By multiplying by 30, there are 5,100k and 14,010k daily records per month.
 Assume each record avg 500 bytes, the size of promotion data generation can reach up to tens of billions of bytes in a fresh daily batch jobs run.

-### Technical Debt  4: hard coded codes/types mapping logic from upstream transactional systems to DWS report system
+### TechnicalDebt-4: hard coded codes/types mapping logic from upstream transactional systems to DWS report system

    It was initially convenient to hard code codes/types mapping logic in ETL transformation when the number of mappings is small.
 With the upstream transactional system adds more and more codes/types, the hard coded mapping logic becomes a constant coding labor.
 Every time there is a new or changed promotion program or promotion location in upstream transactional system, the hard coded mapping logic need to be revisited and changed accordingly.
 Hard coded mapping logic also makes the visual ETL flow chart bloated with several branches of data process flows that only differs in codes/types mapping logic.